 We think our SafetyBase system is world-class software.
 But there are no short cuts to success.
 You have to work at it.
 This post takes a mischievous look at the way decisions about health and safety software are often made.
 It also offers hope for those who want to do it right.

-There are, unsurprisingly, many highly reliable methods to fail with health and safety software.
+There are, perhaps unsurprisingly, many reliable methods to fail with health and safety software.
 It’s like the old days of paper-based systems.
-Back then, failure depended upon buying a doorstop of a manual and leaving it on the shelf.
+Back then, failure depended upon buying a doorstop manual and leaving it on the shelf.
 Or delegating it all to a junior admin person and assuming they had it sorted.
 These days it’s not too different.
 Someone gets excited, buys health and safety software, then moves on and the system is abandoned.
 That’s if it was ever used at all.

 It’s then a good idea to blame it on the software.
 “It was just too much for what we needed” is a good one.
-But for the same piece of software, it can sound just as wise to say “It just wasn’t sophisticated enough”.
+But for the same piece of software, don’t worry, it can sound just as wise to say “It just wasn’t sophisticated enough”.
 Either one works.

 Here’s my Mischievous Guide to Failing with Health and Safety Software